 The income statement is set out on page 13 of this annual report.
-The company made a gain of \$78 million for 2021 and a gain of \$38 million for 2020 which was primarily driven by net gains from the company's issuance, hedging and lending activity.
-This represented an increase of \$40 million from 2020, primarily due to lower net losses on the company's issuance and hedging activities, partially offset by lower net gains on the company's lending activity.
+Net revenues, which include the net profit or loss from the company's issuance, hedging and lending activity, were a gain of \$36 million for 2022, compared to a gain of \$78 million for 2021.
+This represented a decrease of \$42 million from 2021, primarily due to higher net losses on the company's issuance and hedging activity, partially offset by higher net gains on the company's lending activity.